Best Environmental Science Summer Programs for High School Students – 2026

 1) Washington Youth Summit on the Environment

-• Location: Fairfax, VA
+• Location: Fairfax, VA (Residential)

 • Program Length: 1 week

-• Cost: $2,500
+• Cost: $2,650

 • Eligibility: Rising juniors and seniors

-• Application Deadline: December
+• Application Deadline: mid-February

 Hosted by George Mason University and Smithsonian’s National Zoo and Conservation Biology Institute, the Washington Youth Summit on the Environment (WYSE) is an intensive, hands-on program.
 Accordingly, the curriculum changes each year to reflect current environmental issues.

-Through lectures and guest speakers, students are introduced to pressing conservation and sustainability-related topics.
+Through lectures and guest speakers, students are introduced to pressing conservation- and sustainability-related topics.
 As such, they’ll have the opportunity to learn from experts who hail from organizations like National Geographic, the US Department of Energy, and the National Marine Fisheries Services.
 Moreover, they’ll conduct numerous field visits, which include collecting samples from the Rappahannock River, visiting Skyline Caverns, and studying macroinvertebrates at Mason Neck State Park.
 Potomac Vegetable Farms and Great Country Farms are other site visits on deck.
 Furthermore, after successfully completing the program, students earn one college credit.

 2) Environmental Studies Summer Youth Institute

-• Location: Geneva, NY
+• Location: Geneva, NY (Residential)

 • Program Length: 2 weeks

-• Cost: $3,900
+• Cost: $4,300

 • Eligibility: Rising juniors and seniors